magical-web-organization/InsuranceHub/data/_workers-compensation-insurance/understanding-workers-compensation-insurance.md

 title: Understanding Workers' Compensation Insurance
 description: Learn everything you need to know about workers' compensation insurance, what it covers, and why it's important for employers and employees.
 date: 2023-03-23 20:02:59 +0300
-last_modified_at: 2023-03-23 20:02:59 +0300
+last_modified_at: 2023-03-23 17:28:32 +0300
 slug: understanding-workers-compensation-insurance
 original: "Understanding workers' compensation insurance: What it covers and why it's important for employers and employees."
 ---
-# Understanding Workers' Compensation Insurance

 Workers’ compensation insurance is a type of insurance that provides benefits to employees who are injured or develop an illness as a result of their work.
 It is an essential component of any comprehensive employee benefits program, and it is mandatory in most states.
 Understanding workers’ compensation insurance is essential for employers and employees in order to ensure protection and prevent legal consequences.

 ## What It Covers

 Workers’ compensation insurance covers a range of injuries and illnesses that are related to employment.
 These may include:

-- Injuries resulting from accidents or accidents caused by the work environment
+* Injuries resulting from accidents or accidents caused by the work environment
-- Repetitive motion injuries
+* Repetitive motion injuries
-- Occupational illnesses resulting from exposure to hazardous substances or environmental conditions
+* Occupational illnesses resulting from exposure to hazardous substances or environmental conditions
-- Mental health conditions caused by work-related stress
+* Mental health conditions caused by work-related stress

 Workers’ compensation insurance can cover medical expenses, lost wages, and disability benefits in case of a work-related injury or illness.